HandyHat/ha-hildebrandglow-dcc/README.md

 [![DeepSource](https://deepsource.io/gh/HandyHat/ha-hildebrandglow-dcc.svg/?label=active+issues&show_trend=true&token=gYN6CNb5ApHN5Pry_U-FFSYK)](https://deepsource.io/gh/HandyHat/ha-hildebrandglow-dcc/?ref=repository-badge)
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/HandyHat)

-Home Assistant integration for energy consumption data from UK SMETS (Smart) meters using the Hildebrand Glow API.
+Home Assistant integration for *free* energy consumption data from UK SMETS (Smart) meters using the Hildebrand Glow API.

 This integration works without requiring a consumer device provided by Hildebrand Glow and can work with your existing smart meter.
 You'll need to set up your smart meter for free in the Bright app on [Android](https://play.google.com/store/apps/details?id=uk.co.hildebrand.brightionic&hl=en_GB) or [iOS](https://apps.apple.com/gb/app/bright/id1369989022).
 This will only work when using the Data Communications Company (DCC) backend, which all SMETS 2 meters and some SMETS 1 meters do ([more information](https://www.smartme.co.uk/technical.html)).
 Once you can see your data in the app, you are good to go.

 The data provided will be delayed by around 30 minutes.
 To get real-time consumption data, you can buy [Hildebrand Glow hardware](https://shop.glowmarkt.com/).
 Although this integration will work with their hardware, you should use the MQTT version [here](https://github.com/unlobito/ha-hildebrandglow/tree/mqtt) to get real-time consumption data.

-This integration will currently emit one sensor for the daily usage of each detected smart meter.

 ## Installation